-As quickly as one year of full-time study
+As quickly as three semesters of full-time study

-- Graduate from a regionally accredited college or university
+- Proof of conferred nursing degree from a regionally accredited college or university

 - Current, unencumbered license or valid temporary license as a Registered Professional Nurse (RN) in the U.S. or a jurisdiction that is an associate member of the National Council of State Boards of Nursing (NCSBN)